centre-for-educational-technology/Seeds_bootstrap/ReadMe.md

 ### Populate database
 The seeds dataset comprises multiple CSV files which were processed to store in the database.
 To populate the database with SEEDS data, we will use a script `loadAll.py` available in the `scripts` directory.
 The following command performs the loading of data into the SEEDS database.

+> Update the `base` variable in the script file accordingly if deploying in production.

 ```
 python3 manage.py shell < ./scripts/loadAll.py
 ```